T'POL: Our beliefs are based on logic and the pursuit of clarity.

 TUCKER: I already asked.
 Nobody seems to know anything about it.

 ARCHER: Sounds to me like you've got a hero who's a little reluctant about taking credit.
 Talk to them again.
+Whoever did this deserves a commendation.

 TUCKER: I'm telling you, sir, I don't think it was one of my people.
 They would have said something.